la2050/archive/_projects/2016/la-on-the-l-a-m-m-learning-angels-mega-mesh.md

   prototype test phase.
 Distributed mesh services can replace centralized or cloud library and e-media services on these Mega-Meshes, to directly serve community members, and depend less on remote gatekeepers.
-project_image_2: 1824656555741-team91.jpg
-empty_column_1: ''
 organization_name: Data Roads Foundation
 organization_website: DataRoads.org
-organization_name_2: Data Roads Foundation
-organization_activity: >-
-  The Data Roads Foundation helps build and maintain networked data roads for everyone, because all roads should lead to all people.
-ein: '311796801'

 ---